Cperez2187/paideia-tribune/content/posts/2018-11-01--angry-black-woman/index.md

 Days became nights and nights became days.
 The Sun that she loved so much has betrayed her and now is her enemy.

-“Keep fighting,” echoed the voices of our ancestors in her head.
-“Hold on just a little while longer.”
+*“Keep fighting”*, echoed the voices of our ancestors in her head. *“Hold on just a little while longer”*.
  Her mind reminisced of home; a place she’d never physically return.

 She sang the songs of her ancestors silently in her heart: songs of hope, love, life and longevity.